DFE-Digital/education-benchmarking-and-insights/documentation/testing/Test-Data-Preperation-Guide.md

 ### Step 18
 Update the TrustOrCompanyName of academies file to GroupName of trusthistory file whose UID matches.

-### Step 19:
-///todo : add step to add comparator set data

 ### Finally
 once the data is filtered and udpated it can be updated into the testing environment using DMT.

+### Adding Comparator set data
+Comparator set data from development environment is copied to automated testing environment.
+The SQL database is then edited to update with the URNs that we have filtered in the above steps.
+This can be edited as of need base to add/update comparator sets for a particular school.